 How the Stock Market Works

-A company wants to raise money for expansion, so it “goes public” by making an initial public offering of common stock.
-That’s the way trading in most companies’
+When a company wants to raise money for expansion, it goes public by making an initial public offering (IPO) of common stock.

-stock begins, and it is a familiar process if you’ve been following the IPOs of Twitter (ticker: TWTR), Facebook (ticker: FB) and other tech companies.
+This is a familiar process if you’ve followed the high-profile IPOs of Facebook (ticker: FB), Twitter (ticker: TWTR) and other tech companies.

 What Determines Stock Price?

-Once the offering is completed, the stock price can move independent of the actual company’s success; a current example is the sky-high stock price for
+Once the offering is completed, the stock price can move independently of the actual company’s success; a current example is the sky-high stock price for

 How Does the Stock Market Work?